awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 You can create a blackhole route in your transit gateway route table that drops traffic that matches the route\.

+For additional information about transit gateway routing, see [Routing for a Transit Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/route-table-options.html#route-tables-tgw) in the *Amazon VPC User Guide*\.

 ### Route Table Association<a name="tgw-route-table-association-overview"></a>

 You can associate a transit gateway attachment with a single route table\.
 Each route table can be associated with zero to many attachments and forward packets to other attachments\.